Chanel caps Paris Fashion Week with swaths of iconic tweeds

 The show was also a history lesson: Chanel lived in Scotland when she was the mistress of the Duke of Westminster in the 1920s, and she would wear his jackets.
 Cut to the menswear elements — flat boxy jackets with loose proportions and large retro pockets.

-But for all its the storytelling, this saleable collection lacked a vibrancy.
+But for all its the storytelling, this saleable collection did at times lack a vibrancy.
 Somehow it did not seem daring enough in terms of silhouette, which played it safe.
-It also lacked Lagerfeld tongue-in-cheek attitude — despite an attempt by the designer that felt false with flourishes such as chained hip flasks or sheeny logo-emblazoned black wellies.
-Perhaps the tongue-in-cheek couturier, for whom humor came naturally, put the bar too high, or maybe Viard simply does not want to rock the boat.
+It also seemed to lack the tongue-in-cheek attitude that was a mainstay for years under Lagerfeld — despite occasional flourishes such as chained hip flasks or sheeny logo-emblazoned black wellies.
+Perhaps Lagerfeld put the bar too high, or maybe Viard simply does not want to rock the boat?

 THE ORIGIN OF TWEED